Was this page helpful?

 2. GraphQL query event - your function will receive this event whenever we want to get data for a GraphQL request.
 This includes introspection queries.

-The delivery function event handler can return two different types of responses:
+The Function event handler can return two different types of responses:

 1. Field mapping response.